-An enormous variety of three-dimensional objects are treated in our lab and an equally wide variety of tools and materials are available for this treatment work.
-There are three stereo microscopes with video and photomacrographic accessories including a floor standing Wild that can be positioned in any orientation.
+An enormous variety of three-dimensional objects are conserved in our two studios, Objects I & II, and an equally wide variety of tools and materials are available for conservaiton treatments.
+We have three stereo microscopes with video and photomacrographic accessories including a floor standing Wild that can be positioned in any orientation.
 Equipment includes a dental vacuum, a jewelers lathe, a polishing lathe and associated materials, flexible shaft machines and accessories, an air-abrasive unit with glove box, and a range of tools and materials for box and mount making.
-An extensive range of solvents, dry chemicals, lab supplies, inpainting materials, and adhesives and polymers used in conservation treatments are found here as well.
+An extensive range of organic solvents, chemicals, lab supplies, inpainting materials, and adhesives and polymers used in conservation treatments are readily avaialble.

 Other features are a jewelers bench/work-station, plating and electrotyping equipment, extensive materials and supplies for molding and casting, a large timber press-bed which also supports a crane and lifting tackle, and various apparatus designed and built in the technology shop including devices for repairing flat glass, and for the completion by "spinning" of incomplete archaeological ceramics.
 The tools, materials and equipment of the technology shop make it possible to replicate in any material missing parts of virtually any object.